 Students can expect to be treated courteously at Sturgeon Heights.
 Courtesy to teachers, school employees, other students and visitors is an expectation at our school.
 Each of us must strive to be considerate of others, regardless of racial, religious or economic differences.
 Students will be expected to show respect for others.
 Harassment of students and /or staff members will not be tolerated.
-A copy of the harassment policy is printed within.
+A copy of the harassment policy is contained within this manual.